Jaipur, October 24, 2016

-Lok Samvad Sansthan, in partnership with UNICEF, has launched a unique drive to educate health beat reporters and media professionals on routine immunization in main districts and blocks of Rajasthan.
+Lok Samvad Sansthan, in partnership with UNICEF, has launched a unique drive to educate health-beat reporters and media professionals on routine immunization in the main districts and blocks of Rajasthan.

 While sharing data for Rajasthan, he pointed out that immunization coverage in Rajasthan was at …… per cent as per ……..
 And one of the major challenges was the high drop-out rate.